 DYEING AND SILK PAINTING

 I hand paint and dye the silk fabric that is added to my work and at times use Shibori techniques or Sumi-e Ink to apply a pattern to the fabric.
-Once the design has been completed, the silk is steamed for three hours to make it the colors permanent.
-The decision is then made to use this as a silk scarf or to Nuno felt.
+Once the design has been completed, the silk is steamed for three hours to make it the fabric colorfast.
+The decision is then made to use this as a silk scarf or to Nuno felt in the creation of a garment.

 In general, there is no machine stitching in the creation any of my work.
 What would normally be multiple flat pieces of fabric sewn together to build shapes in a piece, are, in my process, created around resists so that the entire work is conceived and fabricated at once.
 I may occasionally use machine stitching, Sashiko or Crewel embroidery to add design elements to a finished piece .